AXXAM

 • Fully automated high throughput screening for hit discovery, hit confirmation and SAR campaign

-• On tailored-made assays or on clients’ assays
+• On tailored-made assays or adapted clients’ assays

 • Suitable for clone selection during cell line generation